Hrishikesh Pandey

-Hrishikesh Pandey is an Indian television actor.
-He appeared in Hamari Betiyoon Ka Vivaah as Shakti, and plays the role of Inspector Sachin in C.I.D.
-Also seen in Jag Janani Maa Vaishno Devi - Kahani Mata Rani Ki as Maharaj Ratnakar Sagar.
+Hrishikesh Pandey is an Indian television actor best known for his role as Inspector Sachin in C.I.D.
+He was also seen in Jag Janani Maa Vaishno Devi – Kahani Mata Rani Ki as Maharaj Ratnakar Sagar, and in Hamari Betiyoon Ka Vivaah as Shakti.

+Early life

+Pandey comes from an army background, and used to live in Jabalpur as a child.
+His childhood idol is veteran actor Amitabh Bachchan.

 Career

 Pandey's career as an actor began in 2001 with the role of Vishal Gill in the serial Kohi Apna Sa broadcast by Zee TV.
 His subsequent roles include Shakti in Hamari Betiyoon Ka Vivaah, Inspector Sachin in C.I.D., Rocky in Aahat and recently as Senapati Ripudaman Singh in Porus.
 He is also seen in Dhai Akshar Prem Ke as Sameer 'Sam', Nisha's (Sonali Bendre) husband.